solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 3: Monitoring Apache Spark (TODO)

-Azure Synapse Analytics Studio provides a centralized **Monitor** hub where you can go to view the Spark applications that are currently running, or have run in your workspace.
-You have the ability to find detailed logs as well as access the [Spark history server](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-history-server) of the run.
+Azure Synapse Analytics Studio provides a centralized **Monitor** hub where you can view the Spark applications currently running or have run in your workspace.
+In addition, you can find detailed logs and access the [Spark history server](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-history-server) of the run.

 In this Task, utilize the Synapse Workspace's **Monitor** hub and **Spark UI** to monitor your Apache Spark jobs for performance issues.